getify/You-Dont-Know-JS/types-grammar/ch4.md

 The `ToBoolean()` coercion operation is basically a lookup table rather than an algorithm of steps to use in coercions a non-boolean to a boolean.
 Thus, some developers assert that this isn't *really* coercion the way other abstract coercion operations are.
 I think that's bogus. `ToBoolean()` converts from non-boolean value-types to a boolean, and that's clear cut type coercion (even if it's a very simple lookup instead of an algorithm).

 Keep in mind: these rules of boolean coercion only apply when `ToBoolean()` is actually activated.
 There are constructs/idioms in the JS language that may appear to involve boolean coercion but which don't actually do so.
+More on these later.

 ### ToPrimitive